 In the evenings, relax in the comfortable lodge, previously the farm manager's house, which offers views across the island to Elephant Beach.

-Morning transfer by FIGAS to Saunders Island, and then overland to The Rookery.
+Morning transfer to Saunders Island, and then overland to The Rookery.

 Sea Lion Island is the most southerly inhabited island and one of the smallest in the Falklands archipelago, but it is still a prime destination due to the sheer abundance of wildlife found in such a small area.

-Forty-seven different species of breeding birds make their home on Sea Lion Island, including the internationally-endangered Striated caracara, Antarctic skuas, Southern giant petrels, and a host of passerines.
-But birds aren’t the only wildlife here!
-Southern sea lions play in the waters around East Loafers, and the Elephant seals bask on the white sandy beach at the appropriately named Elephant Corner.
-The latter are close enough to be seen from the lodge bar!
-If you keep your eyes open, you may be fortunate enough to see a killer whale off shore as well.
+Forty-seven breeding bird species live on Sea Lion Island, including the endangered Striated caracara, Antarctic skuas, Southern giant petrels, and various passerines.
+Southern sea lions are in the waters around East Loafers, and elephant seals rest on the beach at Elephant Corner, visible from the lodge bar.
+You might also spot a killer whale offshore.

-Your two nights on the island will be spent at Sea Lion Lodge.
+You spend two nights on the island at Sea Lion Lodge.

 Today, you have two options to choose from to explore Stanley.